abiddiscombe/concierge/README.md

 ### Logging

-Concierge uses the `log/slog` package to print JSON-formatted logs.
-These can be captured and ingested by a supported `syslog` service.
+Concierge uses the `log/slog` package to print structured logs.
+These can be captured and ingested by a supported third-party `syslog` service.